ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2025-12-16-Devman-RaaS.md

 ## Déjà vu (29th Sep 25 -> Oct 19th)

 This is not the first time Devman's private RaaS communications have been compromised.
-With massive thanks to [@GangExposed_RU](https://x.com/GangExposed_RU) for making us aware of the work done by `Neptunian` and `Tail` on the blog [te.mpe.st](https://te.mpe.st/blog/20251030-devman.html).
-These chat gave further insight into how devman operates and orders his affiliates around.
+With massive thanks to `Neptunian` and `Tail` for making their recent [Rocket.Chat devman leak](https://te.mpe.st/pastes/20251030-DVM-c1.txt).
+We also recommend reading their [blog post](https://te.mpe.st/blog/20251030-devman.html).
+These chats gave further insight into how devman operates and orders his affiliates around.
 Additionally, we saw massive overlap in usernames across both sets of breached communications.

 ### Devman's associate usernames